Mardekaar/RefindPlus/README-Dev.md

 > [!TIP]
 >
-> RefindPlus-specific options can also be simply added to upstream configuration files.
+> RefindPlus-specific options can also simply be added to upstream configuration files.

 When run without activating RefindPlus-specific configuration options, as will be the case with unmodified upstream configuration files, a RefindPlus run will be equivalent to running the upstream version it is based on.
 That is, the additional options provided in RefindPlus must be actively enabled if they are required.

 > [!NOTE]
 >
-> This equivalence is subject to a few divergent items as outlined under the [Divergence Section](https://github.com/dakanji/RefindPlus#divergence) below.
+> This equivalence is subject to some differences such as outlined under the [Divergence Section](https://github.com/dakanji/RefindPlus#divergence) below.

 ## Additional Functionality